yeerkus/go-rest-api/README.md

 ### PostgreSQL is the database

 ### Tutorial followed: https://www.youtube.com/watch?v=KPftgI40WHI&t=961s
-N.B.
-MySQL was used as the database
+N.B. the tutorial uses MySQL as the database